RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 4. Click on the “Resume” button which is available on the right side.
 The project status changed to “Active”.
 In the Active state, team members can launch new products from the catalog of Available Products.
 5. Click on the “Stop” button which is available on the right side.
 In a Stopped state, all underlying resources will be stopped and the user will not be able to perform actions on them but you are able to terminate the product.
 You need to manually start the resources except for the s3 product.
 6. Click on the “Sync” button which is available on the right side.
 It should sync the catalog.
 You can see related events in the events tab.
 7. Click on the "Archive" button which is available on the right side, it was routed to my projects page and showed the message “Archiving project started” and later the project card got removed.
-ProjectStorage can be deleted while archiving a project.
-You will now be prompted for deletion of the projectstorage when you archive a project.
-Select the checkbox if you want to delete the projectstorage bucket along with all of its contents.
+Project Storage can be deleted while archiving a project.
+You will now be prompted for deletion of the project storage when you archive a project.
+Select the checkbox if you want to delete the project storage bucket along with all of its contents.
 8. Click on the “Add Budget” button which is available on the right side, it should show a dialog box where you can add budget value of whole number greater than 0.

 .. image:: images/Principal_ProjectDetails.png